gatsbyjs/gatsby/docs/docs/security-in-gatsby.md

 const User = () => <p> hello {username}</p>
 ```

-When you try to inject the JSX element above it will render `hello <script src='https://path/to/badness.js'></script>` as a string inside the p tag.
+When you try to inject the JSX element above, it will render `hello <script src='https://path/to/badness.js'></script>` as a string inside the `p` tag.

 On the other hand, fields in your application may need to render inner HTML tags, such as a content field in a blog or a comment in a comments section, that are built into rich-text editors.